haxwithaxe/spiffchorder/trunk/readme.txt

-doc.txt                 Extra documentation (for further development). license.txt             The license this project is released under. circuit/                Directory with circuit diagrams in PDF and PNG formats. usbdrv/                 Directory with the AVR-USB driver and docs. keymaps/                Keyboard maps (chord maps).
+doc.txt                 Extra documentation (for further development). license.txt             The license this project is released under. circuit/                Directory with circuit diagrams in PDF and PNG formats. usbdrv/                 Directory with the V-USB driver. keymaps/                Keyboard maps (chord maps).
-Makefile                Build instructions for GNU Make. main.c                  Main source code file. main.hex                Compiled version, ready to be programmed into uC. usbconfig.h             Configuration for AVR-USB stack.
+Makefile                Build instructions for GNU Make. main.c                  Main source code file. main.hex                Compiled version, ready to be programmed into uC. usbconfig.h             Configuration for V-USB stack.

 License information
 -------------------

-The SpiffChorder project is based on Objective Development's HIDkeys demo application, and although the restriction is mainly that any derivative works should be published under an Open Source license, the additional requirements by OBDEV are very resonable, and the entire project has been released under this license.
-In other words you should feel free to use the firmware here for any purpose, but any enhancements should be given back to the community, in the form of a contribution to OBDEV's project pages, with full documentation.
+The SpiffChorder project is based on Objective Development's HIDkeys demo application, which is released under the terms of the GNU GPL v2 or v3.

+The SpiffChorder project is released under the terms of the GNU GLP v3.

+Further more we strongly encurage any derivative work to disclose circuit documentation.

 See the file license.txt for details.